 - Excellent research and time management skills.

-- Demonstrated ability to work collaboratively in a self-directed environment.
+- Demonstrated ability to work collaboratively and in a self-directed way.

 These requirements can be demonstrated by satisfactory completion of the courses Ecological Footprint Analytics and Ecological Footprint Accounting.